Michae1CC/aws-cdk-examples/vpc-cloudwatch/README.md

 # VPC Cloudwatch

-This example we look at how to cdk-ify on of aws official vpc tutorials.
+This example we look at how to cdk-ify one of aws official vpc tutorials.
 Within the tutorial, a simple vpc is created where traffic is recorded in flow logs.
 Here we shall recreate the environment from the aws tutorial, but also add in a ec2 instance which we will setup to allow incoming pings.

 ## IAM